Alaska-Panda/QuaPan/README.md

 ## About QuaPan
-This repository is a quantum computing simulator for an educational use.
+Quapan is a quantum computing simulator for educational use.
-Grover algorithm is implemented in a repository of "algorithms".
+Grover algorithm is implemented in a directory of "algorithms".

 ## Download
 Tag v1.0 is to simulate Grover algorithm.